maptimeLA/osm_io/README.md

 You can follow along with the [presentation here](http://maptimela.github.io/osm_io/presentation).

+### Prerequisites

+- Install a text editor which we'll use to edit the code for your web  map.
+Like toothpaste, there are too many choices, and they are all  pretty much fine.
+For example https://www.sublimetext.com/3

+- Install Python which we'll use as a local server so you can see the  web map your code generates. https://www.python.org/downloads/ (try  the 3.5.1 version, but any version should be fine)  If you get hung up, no worries, just ask. =)

+- Set up a GitHub account (https://github.com/) and install git.
+Git  comes in a graphical flavor for pointing and clicking: https://desktop.github.com/  and a command line flavor: https://git-scm.com/.
+Either is fine.
+We'll use it to publish your map and share the code that powers it.
+Having trouble?
+Just ask. =)

 Getting Started / Sanity Check
 ------------------------------

 Clone this repository to get started.
+Don't know what that means?
+Ask =)

     git clone https://github.com/maptimeLA/osm_io.git

+Do you have python installed?
-And start your local webserver to make sure everything is rigged up.
+If so, you can start your local webserver to make sure everything is rigged up.

     cd osm_io
     python -m SimpleHTTPServer

+Don't know if you have python installed?
+Ask =)
+You can install it here. https://www.python.org/downloads/

 If that looks like it's working, you should be able to go to your browser and go to localhost:8000.